jonlpersson/ed-latimore/site/_drafts/my-review-of-hairmetto-topical-saw-palmetto.md

 Cedarwood gives the oil a nice smell but is also functional.&nbsp;

 This is the only ingredient on the list that does not have a scientific study behind it.
 What I found out about it is that it works by increasing circulation to the scalp, which is never a bad thing.&nbsp;

+## How I use Hairmetto&nbsp;

+I apply Hairmetto on the days I use my derma roller because it doesn't aggravate the fresh puncture wounds from the roller.
+Normally I use my finasteride + minoxidil spray, but on the mornings that use the derma roller, I prefer to use Hairmetto because it doesn't have alcohol, so it doesn't sting.

+***Learn more about my experience with topical finasteride+minoxidil spray here—&gt;My experience using topical finasteride+minoxidil spray***

+If you're confused about why I use a derma roller, I suggest you read this article about the powerful derma rolling procedure to stop hair loss—&gt;Derma roller for hair: My experience and the science breakdown

+It's easy to go overboard the first time you use the Harimetto oil because you have to get a feel for how much it expands.
+It has a great cedarwood smell, but it is oily.
+If you use it before you go to bed at night, don't be surprised if you get oil stains on your pillowcase.
+I'd imagine this is why it's primarily recommended for daytime wear.&nbsp;

+If the oil is a big deal, there is also an anti-hair loss serum.
+I've never used it, but the ingredient profile gives me no reason to think it wouldn't work.&nbsp;